 Customers who experience value-enhanced service interactions are far more likely to stay — whether the barriers to switching are high or low

-For those online retailers who are not sure what great online experiences should look like, the most effective method in de-risking a business launch is improving employee accessibility and be ready to react when people need your help.
+For online retailers unsure of what eCommerce experiences should look like, it's crucial to enhance employee accessibility and be prepared to respond when people need assistance.

 It's comical when a business owner blames the team they brought into the business.